Skip to content

 If your baseboards are really dirty and covered with tough grime, pet hair and dust, hairspray, cooking oils, or smoke – a deep cleaning may be in order.
 And you will probably need to do this periodically to keep on top of it.

-For this job, you gotta use a little elbow grease.
-Here’s how I do it.
-First, I vacuum the baseboards with a brush attachment.
+- Remove dust and loose dirt: I vacuum the baseboards with a brush attachment.
 You can also use a clean, soft bristle brush or Swiffer duster to remove the dust and pet hair.
+The bristles area great way to get into those crevices and on top of the baseboards.

-Then, I do one of two things – just kind of depends on the day.
-(1) I take a clean, white microfiber cloth and wet it with some warm water and a drop of dawn or castile soap.
-(2) I fill a spray bottle with vinegar and warm water (about half and half – I eyeball it) and spray the baseboards as I go along while wiping it with a soft cloth.
-For this job, I get on my hands and knees and wipe the baseboards down at eye level.
+- Clean them with a mild solution.
+I take a clean microfiber cloth and wet it with some warm water and a drop of dawn or castile soap.
+Or, I fill a spray bottle with vinegar and warm water (about half and half – I eyeball it) and spray the baseboards as I go along while wiping it with a soft cloth.
+You don’t want your baseboards to get too wet – if you do, follow up with a clean towel to dry them off.

 If you have a lot of caked-on debris, grease, etc. – Krud Kutter is a good product to try.
 Krud Kutter is eco-friendly and removes grime, grease, pet stains, latex paint, permanent marker, and crayons.
 To give you even more leverage, use this with a soft bristle cleaning brush to really get into those baseboards’ grooves and scrub them clean.